pactflow/example-bi-directional-consumer-playwright-js/README.md

 See the full [Pactflow Bi-Directional Workshop](https://docs.pactflow.io/docs/workshops/bi-directional-contract-testing) for which this can be substituted in as the "consumer".

-### Key points with Cypress
+### Key points with playwright

 It:

 - It a React app implementing a "Product" website created with Create React App
-- It utilises Cypress to functionally test the website
+- It utilises playwright to functionally test the website
-- It utilises [pact-cypress-adapter](https://www.npmjs.com/package/@pactflow/pact-cypress-adapter) to transform cypress mocks into Pact consumer contracts.
+- It utilises [pact-playwright-adapter](https://www.npmjs.com/package/@pactflow/pact-playwright-adapter) to transform playwright mocks into Pact consumer contracts.

 ## Overview of Part of Bi-Directional Contract Testing Flow